Woodland - The benefits of planting trees

 Tree planting schemes in Wales also offer financial incentives.
 Visit natural resources Wales to find out how they differ from the forestry England scheme.

 Tree planting does not only limit the effects of climate change, in the UK, ancient woodland acts as a network of habitats also supports more species than any other wildlife habitat.
 But the decrease in woodland cover and woodland habitats means one in ten of those species are at risk of extinction.
 This is bad news for us as well, as those species include pollinating birds and insects that are essential to agriculture.

 One of the benefits of woodland creation is a little can go a long way to improving things here.
 One mature oak tree can support up to 500 different species of UK wildlife.
 So you don’t have to plant hectares of trees to do your bit for biodiversity, planting just a single tree can go a long way for woodland habitats.

 If you’re a private landowner, then planting trees can have a host of economic benefits.

 First, harvesting your own woodfuel timber from individual trees can help keep your heating costs down while also reducing your carbon footprint.

 Second, you can also grow timber to sell to the construction industry.
 The demand for quality timber for construction has increased in recent years, as its manufacture produces far fewer carbon emissions than materials like steel or concrete.

-Planting trees can also benefit property developers.
+Tree planting can also benefit property developers.
 As well as offsetting some of the carbon emissions from the development, it’s well-known that trees and woodland can lift the market value of nearby residential properties.
 Similarly, green spaces have been seen to attract trade and investment to towns and business districts.

 An asset for farmland